MCSitar/colab_zirc_dims/README.md

 to a cell, then run the cell.

-## Project Status (updated 05/19/2022)
+## Project Status (updated 07/16/2022)
 - All features are functional.
 Bugs may exist, and are most likely to be encountered when using the package outside of the provided notebooks.
-- New models are now available.
-Models are also now downloaded directly (from AWS) in the automated processing notebook and do not need to be included in project folder(s).
-- Saving and loading of automatically- and user-produced zircon segmentation polygons into the Colab GUI has been implemented.
-This is (I think) big for user convenience - you can automatically process a dataset, disconnect, and then view/edit segmentations in later session(s).
-- Generalized segmentation functions for non-ALC datasets now implemented, with full support for datasets from the UCSB LA-ICP-MS facility.
-- Example ALC and UCSB datasets have been added to the repo.
-- Model training dataset and training notebook (should be uploaded to Colab by user(s)) added to repo.
-- Package available through PyPI (though probably of limited utility outside of Colab).
+- A bug in Otsu thresholding has been fixed; it now works slightly better as a backup to CNN-based segmentation.
+- Fully interactive Jupyter-widget-based exploratory measurement plotting UI (expl_vis module) implemented.
+- New measurements: minimum and maximum diameters measured from the minimum area circumscribing rectangle for a grain mask.

-- Automated processing notebooks updated on 05/19/2022 with V1.0.81 hotfix for incompatibility between latest Detectron2 binary release and new standard Colab PyTorch installation (v1.11).
+- Automated processing notebooks updated on 05/19/2022 with V1.0.8.1 hotfix for incompatibility between latest Detectron2 binary release and new standard Colab PyTorch installation (v1.11).

 ## Additional Notes
 - Training and large-n zircon measurement datasets for this project were provided by Dr. Ryan Leary (New Mexico Tech).
 Also, motivation; see his [recent work](https://doi.org/10.1029/2019JB019226) on the utility of augmenting LA-ICP-MS data with grain size data.